 Take a look at the trailer for Errol's latest film The B-Side.

-The B-Side on IndieWire's list of 50 Movies to See This Summer.Neon Acquisition
+The B-Side makes it on IndieWire's list of "50 Movies to See This Summer."

 Neon acquires The B-Side.
-Theatrical release of Errol's latest film scheduled for June 30th.
+Theatrical release of Errol's latest film is scheduled for June 30th.

 Read Errol's piece for the New York Times on Bowe Bergdahl and Trump: "Judge, Jury, Executioner, President."

-The B-Side is having its European Premiere at the 60th London Film Festival.
+The B-Side will have its European premiere at the 60th London Film Festival.

-Read Film Freak Central's Review of Errol's The B-Side.
+Read Film Freak Central's review of The B-Side.

 Read The Guardian's review of The B-Side.